 Emotionally intelligent leaders are better at adjusting to change because they can recognize and understand their own emotional responses to change, as well as those of their teams.
 High EQ leads to positive work environments, where employees feel valued and understood, leading to higher job satisfaction and lower turnover rates.
 These ingredients combine into a recipe for a vitalized work culture.

 For emotional intelligence training or to learn emotional intelligence skills, Heartmanity provides customized training for companies looking to create a thriving work culture.
-Emotionally or t intelligent people make the best employees and teams!
+Emotionally intelligent people make the best employees and teams!